Think like a kid and take a seat. Find out how Sukhasana, aka the Pose of Happiness, encourages a natural sense of ease. Just try it.

 In the beginning, tight muscles and poor sitting habits may cause you to tuck your lower pelvis and rest your weight on your tailbone.
 This, in turn, causes the lower back to round, the heart to collapse, and the head to drop forward into a depressed, couch-potato slump.
 There’s nothing comfortable or uplifting about this position!
 So let’s build a steady, balanced foundation for the posture.

-Create a Fine Throne
+Use Props and Create a Fine Throne

 Instead of sitting like a sad dog with its tail tucked between its legs, roll the pelvis forward and rest on the sitting bones.
 To do this, place your hands on the blanket on either side of you, press firmly downward to straighten the arms, and lift the pelvis off the blanket.
 Gently untuck the base of your tailbone and lower yourself back down.
 Release your arms to settle down onto your sitting bones.
 Don’t overarch your back and poke your ribs forward like an enthusiastic gymnast, but do make sure you’re not letting the chest sag and the lower back round.